Xof/xact/README.md

 `xact` is a recipe for handling transactions sensibly in Django applications on PostgreSQL.

+**Note**: As of Django 1.6, the functionality of `xact` will be merged into the Django core as the [`atomic` decorator](https://docs.djangoproject.com/en/dev/topics/db/transactions/#django.db.transaction.atomic).
+Code that uses `xact` should be able to be migrated to `atomic` with just a search-and-replace.

 The goals are:

 * Database operations that do not modify the database aren't wrapped in a transactions at all.